 - 8. Guests: In order to provide additional safety for students and to increase the security of the Trexler Building, the Student Services department only permits students to have outside guests in their rooms during the hours specified below, and subject to the terms and conditions specified below. - a.
-Sunday through Thursday, guests are permitted in student rooms from 1200 until 2200 and in first floor living room from 1000 until 2400 when accompanied by the student.
-Friday and Saturday, guests are permitted in student rooms from 1200 until 0100 when accompanied by the student. - b.
-Resident students are permitted to have occasional overnight guests.
-It is the students' responsibility to orient their guests to the School's Residence policy.
-A room fee is not charged.
-A guest's visit may not exceed a 48-hour period.
-The name of any overnight guest must be registered with the Resident Advisor prior to their visit. - c.
-Students are responsible for the conduct of their guests.
-Guests must leave the building while students are in class and/or clinical.
-All dorm rules and regulations must be observed, as well as courtesies and considerations for other dorm students.
-Students are liable for the cost of any damages incurred by their guests. - 9.
+Residents may have a guest in their rooms from 10:00 AM until 10:00 PM. - b.
+No overnight guests permitted. - c.
+Guests may use the restroom facilities, but not the showers. - d.
+Any resident who brings a guest into the Trexler Residence within the designated hours, accepts responsibility for his/her conduct, including without limitation, paying for any damage to School of Nursing property which may be caused by the guest. - 9.
 Babysitting: Students residing in Trexler Building may not use the facility for baby-sitting services. - 10.
 Pets: No animals, except for non-predatory fish in properly maintained aquariums of 10 gallons or less.
 Aquariums must have noise-free compressors for the filters and only one aquarium per room is allowed.